TEParsons/psychopy-monkeys/docs_src/index.rst

 =======================================================
-Welcome to psychopy-plugin-template's documentation!
+Welcome to psychopy-monkeys's documentation!
 =======================================================

-The `psychopy-template` plugin is designed to show you how to make a plugin.
+The `psychopy-monkeys` plugin adds Components to Builder which emulate participant responses (I call them monkeys), but only when running in pilot mode.
+This is intended to save you time and effort when building and debugging your experiment, as you can let the monkeys do the button pressing and mouse clicking for you while you're in pilot mode, then switch to running mode when you're testing on an actual participant.

 .. toctree::
    :maxdepth: 1